What is an IRA: Individual Retirement Account guide

 What is a Roth IRA?

 A Roth IRA is a retirement account where you make contributions with after-tax money.
-This allows you to grow your account tax-free and pay no income tax on qualified distributions during retirement, according to the IRS.
+According to the IRS, this allows you to grow your account tax-free and pay no income tax on qualified distributions during retirement.
 In addition, a Roth IRA does not come with the required minimum distributions(RMD) when you turn 73.

 This account is good for people who wish to pay taxes upfront and never have to worry about taxes during retirement.
 Another benefit of this account is that the money can be transferred to your descendants tax-free.
-As Investopedia denoted, however, your descendants will be required to take out RMDs.
+As Investopedia denoted, however, your descendants must take out RMDs.

 Everyone is not eligible to contribute to a Roth IRA.
-According to Charles Schwab, the Internal Revenue Service (IRS) has income limits that determine your eligibility to contribute to a Roth IRA.
-When your income is outside of these limits, you cannot contribute to a Roth IRA.
+According to Charles Schwab, the Internal Revenue Service (IRS) has income limits determining your eligibility to contribute to a Roth IRA.
+You cannot contribute to a Roth IRA when your income exceeds these limits.
 The maximum you can contribute to a Roth IRA in 2024 is $7,000.
-If you are 50 or older you get an extra $1,000 catch-up contribution.
+If you are 50 or older, you will get an extra $1,000 in catch-up contributions.

 Related post: How to open a Roth IRA: Create a Roth IRA in 6 steps